hello2all/GTSRB_Keras_STN/capstone_report.md

 As we can see, the model performs very well on trained labels with very high confidence.
 However, it is unable to predict labels which aren't trained.
 Such as the "end of speed limit 60km/h" and "pedestrains only" are miscategorized since thet are not in the training label set.

+Overall, given the accurate and highly confident prediction results, I think the model is a robust enough solution for autonomous vehicle systems.
+With more data set trained, this model could be implemented for production.

 ### Justification

 Compared to human performance given by [7], we hereby compare the categorical accuray of the two models in the following table.